The Careless Embrace of the Boneshaker (Forthcoming, August 8 2016)

 Gritty, vivid, at times harsh, Wil Gibson’s latest poetry collection, Harvest the Dirt, is a tour-de-force of the American dream-nightmare.
 Traveling the back roads of double-wide trailers and mobile meth labs, Gibson arrives at a new truth and realism, a pride in the dirt from which you come.

-Our latest exhilarating collection of poetry and short fiction also includes an in-depth interview with Anne Waldman.
+An exhilarating collection of poetry and short fiction that also includes an in-depth interview with Anne Waldman.